DanielRabinovitz/Pokeanalyze/README.md

 It also has a function for getting the average matchup of all pokemon inside of their own tier.
 - avgstats.py is a file that just calculates the average of each stat across all tiers.
 It's not used anywhere in the rest of the code and was just me testing a summary statistic.
 - teamchecker.py is the final team builder.
 It takes in a tier and a list of pokemon names, and then it prints feedback based on your team to the console.
+- pokedex.json was just a reference for me to look at during development.
+The pokedex class uses the showdown API URL directly in case tiers shift later on.
+- typechart.csv is a matrix of all the type matchups.
+It gets turned into a dataframe inside of matchup_calcs.py.